hoangphu7122002/RSA_project/README.md

 ```

 ### Usecase [3] some common RSA attacks
+Note: Since 4 attack methods are set up such as:
+* a
+* b
-Note: Since 4 attack methods are set up, but the way they work is the same, we only need to take an example set up for one attack.
+But the way they work is the same, we only need to take an example set up for one attack.
 Ex: external Attack
 #### Input file (write in genText/text.txt):

 #### Run thourgh makefile: